Sign up to receive e-newsletters, discounts and promotions

 Learn, hands-on, the German tradition of summer sausage making at Hermann Wurst Haus.
-Join two-time hall of famer Wurstmeister Mike Sloan for this VIP event that's both informative and entertaining.
+Join two-time hall of famer, Wurstmeister Mike Sloan, for this VIP event that's informative and entertaining.

-Mike will show you the ropes of summer sausage making and cover topics such as, cold smoked vs. hot smoked, natural fermentation vs. artificial fermentation, natural casings vs. collagen casings and much more.
+Mike shows you the ropes of summer sausage making and cover topics such as: cold smoked vs. hot smoked: natural fermentation vs. artificial fermentation: natural casings vs. collagen casings; and other subjecys.

-Class is by reservation only, will begin at 10 a.m. and 2 p.m. and will last approximately 2-2.5 hours.
-Tickets are $49 per person and include a beer and bratwurst tasting, 2 pounds of sausage that you make and a Wurst Haus goody bag.
-Participants receive 10% discount on in store purchases that day.
+Class is by reservation only; it lasts approximately 2-2.5 hours.
+Tickets are $49, including a beer and bratwurst tasting, two pounds of sausage that you make and a Wurst Haus goody bag.
+Participants receive 10% discount on in-store purchases that day.

 Attendance is limited to 16 people; call to reserve your spot.

 Step back in history at one of the finest antique shops in St. Charles.
 Featuring lamps, clocks, primitives, glassware and furniture, along with a picture gallery.
 We buy, sell and appraise.
 Located on Historic North Main Street.

 Our grounds are three miles north of St. Joseph, approximately one mile from I-29.
 We offer year-round camping, with 53 full hookup RV sites, big rig friendly, on 23 scenic acres; 40 of the sites are pull-thru; 17 sites have cable.

 This charming home, built in 1853, is filled with antiques.
 It is on the National Historic Register.
 Two guestrooms, one with a fireplace.
 Porch swings.
 Full breakfast.